1. Q: Will my deposit go towards my tax preparation fee?

 A: We do not prepare taxes from your receipts.
 Preparing from your receipts is considered bookkeeping, and is subject to a higher hourly rate.
 If you want us to do your bookkeeping, we can do it, we just need more time before your appointment.
 If you would like to keep your tax preparation fee low, you will need to fill out one of the many worksheets that we will provide to you when you schedule your appointment.

-11. Q: Can I write off the furniture/appliances/major purchases from 2019?
+11. Q: Can I write off the furniture/appliances/major purchases?

 A: You can, with some exceptions, if its for business.
 Those purchases that are not business related are not deductible in most cases.
 However, you can write off the sales tax (if you itemize your deductions) and there are sometimes credits for certain things.
 Please ask and